-The best way to keep your passing game open is to have a legitimate ground game to keep defenses honest when you line up in the spread.
+The best way to keep your passing game open is to have a legitimate ground game to keep defenses honest when you line up in the spread offense.
+What is the counter trey in football?

 Oklahoma’s counter trey play has innovated how spread offenses operate, and defenses defend the run.
 Head coach Lincoln Riley has created a play that is easy for the quarterback to read and for the offensive lineman to block.